colonelwatch/arduino-usb-drum/README.md

 ## TO-DO

- - Port program to the Arduino Pro Micro, which has a direct USB interface and can be configured as a native MIDI device
+ - Port program to the Arduino Pro Micro, which can be configured as a class-compliant USB MIDI device (or attempt to figure out V-USB or the micronucleus bootloader, which can be configured to do the same)
  - Eliminate peak detector with further programming
  - Go from half-bridge to quarter-bridge if possible
  - Update code to be more flexible with drums count up to six